yangyutiandi/mailconfig/README.md

-# Email Autoconfiguration Test Tool (Still building🔨)
+# Email Autoconfiguration Test Tool (Still refining🔨)

 Get all accessible configuration files from Autodiscover, Autoconfig, DNS SRV (RFC 6186/8314), and some built-in lists from mail clients.